EldonGabriel/eldongabriel.github.io/_posts/2026-04-22-report-hardware-integrity-investigation-2tb-usb-io-failure.md

   - Confirms device disconnect during active operations

 **Root Cause:**
-Behavior is consistent with NAND flash controller failure or firmware-level fault.
-The controller fails during write operations, causing a physical I/O lock that bypasses normal software control.
+This behavior is consistent with NAND flash controller failure or firmware-level faults.
+The controller fails during write operations, causing a physical I/O lock that bypasses the normal software control.

 ## 1.3 Resolution and Validation

-The device was verified as non-functional and decommissioned.
+The device was verified to be non-functional and decommissioned.

 | Parameter | Configuration Value |
 | :--- | :--- |